An Incredible Resurrection Requires Credible Witnesses, Right?

 That certainly personalizes what really happened on the cross: wow, Jesus loved me so much that he would have died for only ME!
 And it is true.
 However, when you think about it, it also means that it personalizes the penalty.
 If I was the only person to ever live, Jesus would still have had to endure the agony of the cross to save me.
 I put him there.
 YOU put him there.
 Along with Judas, we all did.
 That probably means we should live in such a way to justify the cost of the cross.
 And not just at Easter.

-And the question remains: What Do YOU Believe About the Cross?
+Here’s the question you’ve been tossed: What Do YOU think of the Cross?

 To buy my latest book, Real People, Real Christmas: Thirty-one Days Discovering the Hidden Treasures of the Christmas Story, go here: https://www.amazon.com/gp/product/1729034918/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1